 - Have a water bottle: Don’t waste money on plastic, bottled waters; carry your own and refill it in the fountains and the tap.
 If you’re worried about potable water, get a filtered bottle, like the GRAYL, which filters out 99% of viruses and bacteria.

 - Earn money while you travel: Teaching English while traveling is a great way to make ends meet!
-If you find a sweet gig, you may even end up living in Greece.
+If you find a sweet gig, you may even end up living in Greece as a digital nomad.

 - Become a volunteer: Give back to the local community and, in exchange, you’re room and board will often be covered.
 It’s not always free, but it’s still a cheap way to travel in Greece.